 [ad name=”Google Ads 03″]

-Author can be reached via E-mail: firstname.lastname@example.org
+The author may be reached via email address: firstname.lastname@example.org